mcflugen/nsf_supporting_docs/docs/Hutton_Budget_Justification.md

 difference, and finite element methods).

 Eric Hutton is the Senior Software Engineer on the NSF-funded CSDMS (Community Surface Dynamics Modeling System) project.
+He is also a lead software architect for the NSF-funded *landlab* project.
 He has proven experience in multi-language codes, sediment transport and geophysical model development, and model coupling.
-Duties will include overseeing and coordinating the model development necessary to componentize the identified models so that they conform to the CSDMS model-coupling protocols.
+Duties will include overseeing and coordinating the model development necessary to componentize the identified models so that they conform to the CSDMS model-coupling protocols and to bring them into the landlab programming framework.
+He will additionally, translate *rift2d* (Fortran) into Python using the *landlab* modeling tools.

 ## Accounting Technician and System Administration

-*System Administration: .024 months/y in years 1, 2, and 3*
+*System Administration: .0028 months/y in years 1, 2, and 3*
-*Accounting Specialist: .084 months/y in years 1, 2, and 3*
+*Accounting Specialist: .0099 months/y in years 1, 2, and 3*

 Partial salary is requested for technical assistance to support the executing, administration and accounting of Center activities.
 INSTAAR is a unique unit